You are here

 Prospective Co-op Students:

-In addition to requesting the program on ACORN, prospective Co-op students (i.e., those not yet admitted to a Co-op Degree POSt) must also submit a Co-op Supplementary Application Form, which is available from the Arts & Science Co-op Office website.
-Submission deadlines follow the Limited Enrolment Program Application Deadlines set by the Office of the Registrar each year.
-Failure to submit both the Supplementary Application Form and the program request on ACORN will result in that student’s application not being considered.
+Prospective Co-op students (i.e., those not yet admitted to a Co-op Degree POSt) must submit a program request on ACORN, and meet the minimum qualifications noted above.
+Deadlines follow the Limited Enrolment Program Application Deadlines set by the Office of the Registrar each year.
+Failure to submit the program request on ACORN will result in that student's application not being considered.

 Program Requirements